btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/B-hooks.md

 <SearchParams />;
 ```

+> 🚨 You'll have some errors in the console, that's okay.

-Now navigate to http://localhost:1234 and see that your have one input box that says "Seattle, WA".
+Now navigate to [http://localhost:5173/]() and see that your have one input box that says "Seattle, WA".
 Try and type in it.
 You'll see that you can't modify it.
 Why?
 Let's think about how React works: when you type in the input, React detects that a DOM event happens.
 When that happens, React thinks _something_ may have changed so it runs a re-render.
 Providing your render functions are fast, this is a very quick operation.
 It then diffs what's currently there and what its render pass came up with.
 It then updates the minimum amount of DOM necessary.

 Notice we're using `className` instead of `class` on the HTML element for CSS classes.
 This is because `class` is a reserved word in JS and JSX is still just JS.
 So instead they opted to use `className` which is the [name of the JS API][js-api] for interacting with class names.